 Most adult and juvenile violent and repeat sex offenders, including first- or second-degree rape or other similar sex offenses will be required to have lifetime supervision in addition to having to register as a sex offender in Maryland and being added to Maryland’s existing sex offender registry.
 Some feel that lifetime supervision is a misnomer as offenders can seek an end to the supervision after five years if trained supervisors and a judge agree to it.
 The degree of supervision has not been allocated and will be determined on a case-by-case basis.

 The increase in sex crime legislation is likely due to the December killing of an 11-year-old girl on the Eastern Shore.
 This incident was allegedly caused by a 30-year-old registered offender whose first sex crimes are reported to have been committed when he was a teenager.

 These new laws pose a variety of legal issues and challenges for accused sex offenders to overcome.
 If you have been accused of a sex crime in Maryland, you still have rights and are entitled to a strong defense.
 The experienced Maryland criminal defense attorneys at Alpert Schreyer, LLC can help you understand your rights and build an aggressive defense for your case.
-Call us today at 866-444-6363 for a free consultation.
+Call us today at 866-444-6363 for a free case evaluation.